Secrets To Getting Everything You Want In Life

 1. Closed Mindset

 Everything is classified in black and white, with no shades of gray.
-You have an automatic response to other people's remarks, views, and ideas.
+You automatically respond to other people's remarks, views, and ideas.
 They are mistaken.
 You are correct.
-Your mind hurries to answer with your firm point of view instead of listening to the person speaking.
+Your mind hurries to answer with your strong point of view instead of listening to the person speaking.

-Ask inquiries and pay attention to what others have to say—they may know something you don't.
+Ask inquiries and pay attention to what others say—they may know something you don't.
 Consider that there may be two correct answers, and neither is incorrect.

 2. Self-Doubt And Procrastination

 You say to yourself, “I don't believe I can accomplish this.”
-You have wonderful ideas, but you are afraid deep down that you will fail, so you stutter, lose your excitement, and fail by default.
+You have wonderful ideas but are afraid you will fail, so you stutter, lose your excitement, and fail by default.

 3. Comparing Yourself To Others

-No one will ever be as attractive, brilliant, wealthy, or successful as ourselves.
+No one will ever be as attractive, brilliant, wealthy, or successful as we are.
 If we seek hard enough, we can always find someone we believe is superior.

 4. Guilt-Induced Performance